xjtu-enre/DiTU-ICSE2026/README.md

   > The entry key follows the `<Feature group key>/<Feature key>` pattern, where a `key` is the directory name that can be found in the above mapping table.

 * In a top-level object, several properties along with their values are presented, the naming pattern is loosely coupled with the metric we designed (As described in in-paper Section 2.3.3).
-  * Property whose name started with `all-` and the next adjacent property (the metric **Usage Times**) are used to calculate the metric **Usage Frequency**, e.g., the usage frequency of feature VD-05 can be calculated by `array-destructuring-with-elision/sum (L5269)` / `all-array-destructuring-variable-declarations(L2635)`.
+  * Property whose name started with `all-` and the next adjacent property (the metric **Usage Count**) are used to calculate the metric **Usage Frequency**.
   * Property whose name started with `feature-usage-` is the metric **Usage Frequency** (So the above caluculation process was already performed).
     > Note that some features did not possess their corresponding usage frequency metric, this is because it was difficult for them to assign a proper denominator (property `all-`) to perform the division, e.g., TS-10 declaration merging allows various entity types to participant in and it is not practical to sum them all.
   * Property whose name started with `max-count-of-` is the metric **Max Count**, and the concrete meaning should be self-explanatory enough through the property name.
-  * Property whose name started with `type(s)-` is the metric **Usage Context Type** or **Syntax Node Type** based on its concrete meaning.
+  * Property whose name started with `type(s)-` is the metric **Usage Context Type** or **Syntax Node Kind** based on its concrete meaning.

 In the paper, we mainly utilized the property `feature-usage-` to visualize various feature usage trends, and in text we also selectively chose some metrics to demonstrate the fine detail of features.
-Due to the page limit, the in-paper Figure 5 only exhibit representative feature usage trends, and all 44 feature usage trends can be seen in this repository [here](./repo-list/240221-trends.png).

-> [!NOTE]
-> Trend plots are not color-categorized as in-paper (Increasing/Decreasing are all colored in blue).
-All trends exhibit **average usage frequency** EXCEPT for feature MS-09, MS-10, OM-03, OM-04, AS-02, TS-10, and MI-03, **usage times** is used since it is hard to determine proper denominators for some of them to calculate a division.
-That is, Y-axis of these features can go beyond 100.

 ## Getting Started

 This section will guide you to replicate our experiment and analysis from cloning repository to final analysis and code review by statistic trace back.
 We provide multiple checkpoints in this whole process so that you can either start from scratch or use our pre-uploaded data.

 > [!CAUTION]
-> This experiment is extremely space-consuming, as visualized in Figure 4a.
-The Code-as-Data storage for ~3k repositories takes ~180GB disk space.
+> This experiment is extremely space-consuming, as visualized in Figure 4b.
+The code query technique storage for ~3k repositories takes ~180GB disk space.
 If you want to fully replicate our experiment results, you should prepare **an SSD with at least 256GB empty space**.

 Almost all steps rely on the centric command line interface [`src/cli.js`](./src/cli.js), and you should have `Node.js` available in your system and install dependency packages by running `npm i` at the root directory of this repo.
 All available commands of `cli.js` are listed below, and some of them will be used in the following step-by-step tutorials.